alphagov/government-service-design-manual/service-manual/making-software/open-standards-and-licensing.md

 ---
 layout: detailed-guidance
 title: Open standards and licensing
-subtitle: Building services using common standards
+subtitle: Use open standards to build your service
 category: making-software
 type: guide
 audience: